 Can all VPNs prevent DNS leaks?

 No. Not all VPNs have built-in DNS leak protection.
-It is important to choose a VPN that explicitly offers this feature and properly routes DNS queries through its own servers.
+You need to choose a VPN that explicitly offers this feature and properly routes DNS queries through its own servers.

 How often should I test for DNS leaks?